Avaiga/taipy-getting-started/steps/explain_md/step_10_GUI_layout.md

     <img src="/steps/images/layout.png" width=500>
 </p>

-Here, the part with the chart will be displayed when the first scenario will be created.
+Here, the part with the chart will be displayed when you will create the first scenario.
 A menu renders or not a part depending on the 'page' variable.
-This is how you can create easily multiple pages; there are a lot of other ways to do so.
+This is how you can easily create multiple pages; there are many other ways to do so.

-The first page in the menu contains the chart with dataset focused on one week and the slider related to change the week.
-This is the page created in one of the first code.
+The first page in the menu contains the chart with the dataset focused on one week and the slider related.
+This is the page created in one of the first codes.

 ```python
 # Our first page is the original page